ForgottenFrog57/meshtastic-signal-bridge/README.md

 ---

-## Use Case

-**meshtastic-signal-bridge** is intended to run as a complement to a primary Signal group in the form of a private, backup communication method between trusted individuals.
-In practice, this is how it might work:
-1. A group of known people regularly communicate and coordinate via Signal for covert operations.
-2. A subset (or all) of those people have access to portable Meshtastic nodes.
-3. meshtastic-signal-bridge is running continuously, deployed by a trusted member of the group in a city with an established mesh.
-4. People who may find themselves in scenarios where communication could be disrupted would carry Meshtastic nodes with them, such as at a protest, demonstration, or action.
-In the unlikely event that communication is disrupted for people carrying Meshtastic nodes, they could use their node as a backup communication method to facilitate communication with the broader Signal group, alerting them of their current status, location, etc.
-5. Alternatively, the bridge may be utilized for privacy-focused users who wish to temporarily communicate with others while using their phone in Airplane Mode (except BLE).
-This could be due to suspicion of tracking via methods such as [obtaining mobile location data](https://www.eff.org/deeplinks/2022/06/how-federal-government-buys-our-cell-phone-location-data) or using [IMSI catchers](https://www.aclu.org/news/privacy-technology/surreal-stingray-secrecy-uncovering-the-fbis-surveillance-tech-secrecy-agreements) (e.g. Stingray devices) to track users.

----

 ### 🔴 Security and Trust

-It should go without saying, but anyone added to a signal group or with the key to a meshtastic group can read all of the messages inside of them.
+It should go without saying, but anyone added to a signal group or with the key to a meshtastic channel can read all of the messages inside of them.
 And since theres really no keeping other folks from getting a hold of that meshtastic key and watching the content anonymously, we recommend that the bridge only be employed for **community notitications**.
 Only deploy this bot to signal chats that folks would be comfortable broadcasting, leave it out of more private groups.

 ---